eclipse-pass/main/docs/infra/k8s-migration.md

 ### Deployment Configuration

-The `k8s-deployment.yaml` specifies most of the configuration for the kubernetes setup.
-The file specifies a kubernetes "Deployment".
-The deployment contains a pod which is monitored and will ensure that if the pod fails, it will be restarted.
+The yaml files found in the pass-docker `k8s` folder specify the configuration for the PASS Eclipse kubernetes setup.
+Each of the services within the PASS ecosystem have a `deployment` which contains a `pod` which is monitored and will ensure that if the pod fails, it will be restarted.
+Each pod is a wrapper for a `container` that is a configured Docker image running a PASS Eclipse service.
-The deployment can also specify a number of replicas which should be running at the same time.

-The majority of the file is the specification of containers.
-The containers correspond to the Docker images created for the different PASS projects.

-The images specified correspond to images pushed to the GitHub Container Registry (currently done manually).
+The images specified correspond to images pushed to either the Docker Hub oapass repository or the eclipse-pass GitHub Container Registry (currently done manually).

-The containers also specify the ports they use.
+Another important part of pod configuration is specifying any `persistent volumes` that will be used by the container.
+The volumes themselves are configured in their own yaml files.

+Most deployments have a corresponding Kubernetes `service` defined that configures access to the pod through a load balancer.
+Most of the configuration in the services is specifying the ports to be used.
 This will route traffic to those ports to the correct container.
 If there is any conflict where multiple containers try to use the same port, an error will occur on container startup and the container will fail.

 ### Cluster Deletion

-To destroy all resources belonging to the test cluster, follow these steps:
+To destroy all resources belonging to the test cluster, run this command:

-1. Delete the cluster itself:

-    doctl kubernetes cluster delete pass-docker
+    doctl kubernetes cluster delete pass-docker --dangerous

-2. Delete the load balancer:

-    doctl compute load-balancer delete <Load balancer ID>

-    The load balancer ID can be obtained by running 'doctl compute load-balancer list --format ID,Name,Created,IP,Status'
+The `--dangerous` flag tells Kubernetes to delete all resources associated with the cluster